fmo/encryption/README.md

 Bulk Data should be protected with Symmetric Encryption.
 But thats not super secure.
 What if we used Asymmetric Keys to share Symmetric Keys?
 (SSL and TLS based on this)

+* Pam randomly generates a Symmetric Secret key
+* Pam encrypts Symmetric Key with Jim's Public key
+* Jim decrypts Symmetric Key with Jim's Private Key
+* Bulk Data can now be Symmetrically Encrypted
+* Both parties has identical Symmetric key, so they can share the encrypted data.

+This concept of using both Asymmetric and Symmetric Encryption means Hybrid Encryption.

+* Asymmetric Encryption to facilitate a Key Exchange
+* Secret Key used with Symmetric Encryption for Bulk Data

+Asymmetric Encryption

+* Weakness: Slower - Reqquires much larger key sizes
+* Weakness: Cipher text expansion
+* Strength: More Secure - Private Key is never shared.

+Symmetric Encryption

+* Strength: Faster - Lower CPU Cost
+* Strength: Cipher text is same size as Plain Text
+* Weaknes: Less Secure - Secret key must be shared

 # AES-256
 AES-256 encryption is a method that scrambles data using a 256-bit key